Chronic obstructive pulmonary disease (COPD) is a disease that causes breathing difficulties.

 • caffeine

-Sometimes, the physical exertion of preparing foods can be too much for people with COPD.
-You might feel fatigued or out of breath when cooking.
+Sometimes, preparing food can be physically exhausting for people with COPD.
+You might feel tired or out of breath when cooking.
 This might discourage you from making snacks and meals.

-COPD can also contribute to mental health issues, which can in turn affect your appetite and eating habits.
-When you’re coping with the effects of COPD, it’s not uncommon to experience depression or anxiety.
+COPD can also contribute to mental health issues, which can affect your appetite and eating habits.
+When you’re managing the effects of COPD, it’s not uncommon to experience depression or anxiety.

 Such mental health challenges affect everyone differently.
 Some people eat more and gain weight, while others eat less and lose weight.

-Even if you have a good appetite, your body burns more calories while breathing with damaged lungs than it would with healthy lungs.
+Even if you have a good appetite, your body burns more calories while breathing with damaged lungs than it would with lungs without COPD.

 According to the COPD Foundation, people with this condition need an extra 430 to 720 calories per day.